Priya200227/llm-learning-journey/04-RAG/2_Prompts/README.md

 - How variables can be injected into prompts dynamically.
 - How chat history can be included to create context-aware conversations.
 - Why structured prompts are important for building scalable AI applications.

----

-## Next Step

-The next step is integrating these prompt templates with document retrieval to build complete Retrieval-Augmented Generation (RAG) applications.